EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 The performance is doing quite well, which is a pleasant surprise!
 This is what we hoped would happen if we switched to a higher detail tokenizer.

-The confusion matrix in \@ref(fig:bpeheatmap) also gives us clear information that there isn't much bias between the two classes with this new tokenizer.
+The confusion matrix in Figure \@ref(fig:bpeheatmap) also clearly shows that there isn't much bias between the two classes with this new tokenizer.

 ```r